MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 # Basilica: Door ![Unstoppable Champions]({{"assets/images/destiny/champion_icons/Unstoppable_Champion_icon.png" | relative_url}}){:height="20px" width="20px"} {#totems}

 Encounter starts by picking up any Brand.
 The room is split into two, with one Annihilator Totem on each side.
-Taken enemies are in the left room, Hive enemies are in the right.
-Left room has much more cover but less enemies and vice-versa.
+Taken enemies path to the left room, Hive enemies try to path to the right.
+Sword Knights will path to nearby allies instead.
+Unstoppable Ogres and the Hive that are alive at the start and will path to the middle plate.
+Wizards and the Blightguard stay on their platforms.

 ## Objective
-The objective of the encounter is to open the door by depositing stacks at its entrance.
+The objective of the encounter is to open the door by depositing roughly 200 stacks at its entrance.

 ### TL;DR
 - Get Brands
 - Sit on plates
+- Kill Wizards and Blightguards on sight
-- Only Brand users kill non-essential adds
+- Only Brand users kill trash
 - Brand Claimers take the Brands before they blow up
 - Deposit stacks at door

 ## Mechanics
 **Annihilator Totems**

 : Same thing as in *Pit of Heresy*.
 If any of the two totems fully charge, the raid wipes.
 Can be prevented by standing on the plates beneath them.
-The rooms that they are in are engulfed in poison clouds.
+The rooms that they are in are engulfed in damage auras.

-**Poison Cloud**
+**Blight of Weaving / Unraveling**

 : Deals low damage over time.
-Presumably stacks higher over time.
+After taking damage for around five seconds from it, instantly kills the target.

 ### Statuses
 **Brand of the Unraveler / Weaver**

 : Lasts 30 seconds.
 Found on the pedestals near the entrance of the totem rooms - Unraveler on the left side and Weaver on the right.
 Creates a safe zone around the player that negates the fog, granting their respective Aura buff while inside.
 Once the buff times out, the player who has it dies.

-Killing a minor enemy **that is not a Knight** grants the wielder a stack of Deathsinger's Power.
-Killing a major enemy grants three stacks.
-Unknown if Revenant Knights give any stacks.
+: Killing a minor Hive enemy with Brand of the Unraveler grants a stack of Deathsinger's Power and a major Hive gives 3 stacks.
+With the Weaver brand, you gain a stack from killing a minor Taken enemy instead and 3 stacks from a major Taken.

 **Aura of the Unraveler / Weaver**